truenas/middleware/docs/userguide/freenas_support.rst

 Forums
 ------

-Another information source for FreeNAS® is the
-`Forums <http://forums.freenas.org/>`_.
-Forums contain user-contributed tips and guides which have been categorized, making it an ideal resource if you wish to learn more about a certain aspect of FreeNAS®.
+Another information source is the FreeNAS® Forums which contain user-contributed tips and guides which have been categorized, making it an ideal resource if you wish to learn more about a certain aspect of FreeNAS®.
 A searchbar is included should you wish to search by keyword; alternately, you can click a category to browse through the threads that exist for that topic.

 The following categories are available under **Forum Information:**